What is a Merger Model?

 |Cost of Capital||10%||12%|

-It is a situation of vertical merger and combining the two firms will create economies of scale in the form of effective integration of the supply chain.
+It is a situation of a vertical merger, and combining the two firms will create economies of scale in the form of effective integration of the supply chain.
 This will reduce the cost of goods sold from 70% to 65% of revenues.
 The tax rate applicable is 40%.

 Let us have a look at how synergies cause a difference in valuation before and after the merger.